Should a business opportunity offering include the real estate?

 There are no right or wrong answers to the question about whether the seller of a business should include the real property, or sell the company only and continue on as the landlord/lady.

-This question was posed to our panel of experts and we got a diverse range of suggestions and ideas, demonstrating that the solution to this puzzle depends on circumstances and requirements of the parties.
+This question was posed to our panel of industry resources and we got a diverse range of suggestions and ideas, demonstrating that the solution to this puzzle depends on circumstances and requirements of the parties.

-Following is the question that a BizBen visitor posed to the Panel of Experts, and the responses, edited for clarity, from some panel members.
+Following is the question that a BizBen Blog reader posed to our panel of resources, and the responses, edited for clarity, are listed below:

 “I am thinking of selling my business but I also own the real estate where my business is located.
 Is it a good idea to sell the real estate with the business?
 Are more buyers looking to buy a business with the real estate?
 How will having real estate (or not) affect potential buyers seeking financing to buy my business?
 Some feedback on this issue would be nice since I am about to put my business up for sale and debating whether to include the real estate portion."